 From our Head of Boarding

-Each weekend has seen a packed programme of exciting trips and 'in house' activities organised for our boarders.
-These have included: craft workshops, Bingo, punting, ice-skating, an Easter Egg hunt and visits to an Escape Room, The Fitzwilliam Museum, Thorpe Park, the Harry Potter Studio Tour and Clip ‘n Climb, Ely, Wimpole Hall and Grantchester.
+Each weekend has seen a packed programme of exciting trips and 'in house' activities.
+This has included: craft workshops, Bingo, punting, ice-skating, an Easter Egg hunt and visits to an Escape Room, The Fitzwilliam Museum, Thorpe Park, the Harry Potter Studio Tour, Clip ‘n Climb, Ely, Wimpole Hall and Grantchester.

 The highlight of Autumn Term, however, was most definitely the boarders’ Christmas Dinner at Peterhouse.
 We enjoyed a delicious meal in the most beautiful, candle-lit setting of Cambridge University’s oldest college.

-I am sure this academic year will stand out in all our memories for many years to come.
-As it draws to a close, I look forward to working with colleagues to welcome the new arrivals, as well as our returning boarders, to Mary Ward House and The Elms in the Autumn Term.
+As this academic draws to a close, I look forward to working with colleagues to welcome the new arrivals, as well as our returning boarders in the Autumn Term.